 Please note that candidates who have passed the following:

-will be eligible for Membership of the Royal College of Emergency Medicine (MRCEM) by examination as before.
+for Membership of the Royal College of Emergency Medicine (MRCEM) by examination as before.

 Please note that candidates who have been awarded MRCEM prior to August 2018 are eligible to sit the FRCEM Final Exams and are not required to complete the FRCEM Intermediate SJP.